PowVT/scaffold-eth-examples/README.md

 2. Change the reflect percentage to a number other than 2!

 3. Calculate going from the tSpace to the rSpace and back again using the current rate.
 The current rate can be found using 'getRate()' function.
+This exercise can be extended to how the 'balanceOf' function works.
+Notice in the 'balanceOf' function, the account parameter is passed to a function called 'tokenFromReflection()'.

 # Quick Start 🏄